Colonial Penn Whole Life Insurance and More

 The fact that claims payment in easy and quick makes life simple for the grieving family.
 That is one of the goals of any final expense insurance policy.

-Occasionally, there have been complaints of difficulty in filing claims after death of a insured individual so it is not a spotless record.
+Occasionally, there have been complaints of difficulty in filing claims after the death of a insured person so it is not a spotless record.

 Unfortunately, the good seems to be overshadowed by a lot of complaints or allegations of high pressure, pushy as well as aggressive sales tactics directed at senior citizens.

-Colonial Penn had 42 complaints filed against them in 2017 according to the National Association of Insurance Commissioners (NAIC).
+Colonial Penn has a very high complaint index filed in 2022 according to the National Association of Insurance Commissioners (NAIC).
+It exceeds 4 times the national average.
+This is NOT good.

-This is an above average number of complaints for a life insurance company of this size.
+This is well above average number of complaints for a life insurance company of this size.
 So yes, there are some negative Colonial Penn reviews out there.

 I suspect most of the Colonial Penn negative review and complaints are related to people not understanding the limitations of the $9.95 Colonial Penn Guaranteed Acceptance life insurance product.
 Specifically not understanding the 2 year limited benefit period inserted into this particular whole life policy.

-Without personally interviewing those folks making the complaints, I can only draw on a professional guess though.
-I have a lot of people calling my office telling me that they want to avoid that type of policy if they can.
+Without personally interviewing those folks making the majority of the complaints, I can only draw on the phone calls I’ve received for help and give you a best guess.
+I have a lot of people calling my office telling me that they want to buy a policy like Colonial Penn’s.
+Companies that push “no health question” policies seem to have a tendency towards hiding the downside of the policy they are selling.

-Be careful.
+Be careful before buying.
 “Popular” name brand life insurance does not equal a good policy or reasonable premiums.

-Many families end up very disgruntled over a policy that did not meet their needs, expired when they really needed the coverage and/or end up costing them way more than they ever expected financially.
+Many families end up very disgruntled over a policy that did not meet their needs, expired when the family really needed the coverage and/or end up costing them way more $ than necessary.

 Colonial Penn $9.95 Life Insurance – The Real Scoop

 While this may be a repeat for those who have read this article to this point, many folks came here to find out how much life insurance you get for $9.95 with Colonial Penn.
-In our Colonial Penn life insurance review, I have created this additional section to clarify the 9.95 sales pitch Colonial Penn is trying to sell you.
+In our Colonial Penn life insurance review, I’ve created this additional section to address the newer 9.95 plan Colonial Penn advertisment with Jonathan Lawson.

 First of all, for $9.95 a month with Colonial Penn, you would own a mere 1 unit of their “Guaranteed Acceptance” policy.
 This is the price per unit (you may buy up to 15 units) regardless of your age.
 1 unit is actually very little life insurance especially if you are in your 70’s and considering a policy.